stagenow/docs/edge/source/gettingstarted.md

 * NFC Tag - The operator exports profile data and programs it into an NFC tag, then reads the tag with the device's NFC tag reader by bringing the tag within a certain proximity of the device, to deploy the profile to the device.

+* Audio File - The operator downloads an audio file containing profile data to the device, and plays the audio file to configure that device.

 ## Home Screen
 To open the tool, select the StageNow icon from the Start menu.